openmrv/MRV/Formatted/Modules_3/4_analysis_SRS_SYS.md

 ---
-title: Analysis of sample data collected under SRS/SYS
+title: Analysis of sample data collected under simple random and systematic sampling
 summary: In this tutorial we will apply various estimators to a sample dataset to estimate characteristics of the population sampled -- i.e. characteristics of the study area such as the area of forest disturbance.
 This tutorial focus on sample data collected under SRS/SYS.
 author: Pontus Olofsson
 creation date: February, 2021